dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 # General & Metrics

-A successful SEO campaign can be achieved by optimizing for both the `search engine` and the surfers/`consumers`.
+A successful SEO strategy can be achieved by optimizing both for the `search engine` and the surfers/`consumers`.

 Two important topics that determine *Search Engine Resuts Pages* (`SERPs`) and consequently a website's **pagerank** are: `relevance` and `authenticity`, i.e. if the results that websites give are relevant and authenticative.